-Serial ATA (SATA, is a computer bus technology designed for transfer of data to and from a hard disk.
-It is the successor to the legacy Advanced Technology Attachment standard (ATA, also known as IDE).
-This older technology was retroactively renamed Parallel ATA (PATA) to distinguish it from Serial ATA.
-This interface uses 7-pin cables for the data connection.
+The SATA standard defines a cable with seven conductors (three grounds and four active data lines in two pairs) for the data connection.
 In addition, Serial ATA should give users the ability to hot swap hard drives.
 This adds a capability that more expensive systems such as SCSI and Fibre Channel have had for a long time, though the future will tell how widely users exploit that aspect of the technology.
 Serial ATA also reduces the signalling voltage from the 5 volts used in P-ATA down to 0.5 volts, which reduces power consumption and electrical interference.
 Due to serial transfer and lower power the maximum allowable length of SATA cables exceeds that of ATA ribbon cables.

 Transmit pins are connected to Receive pins on the other side.
 The SATA connector is keyed at pin 7.
 Pin 1 may be used on Hot Plug arrays for signalling.

 SATA interface revisions:

 SATA/150 - first-generation of Serial ATA interfaces, run at 1.5 Gigahertz (GHz).
 Actual data transfer rate is up to 1.2 Gigabits per second (Gb/s), or ~150 megabytes per second (see the notes below for the actual transfer rate).
 The simplicity of a serial link and the use of LVDS allow to use of longer drive cables.

 SATA-II (3 Gbit/s, 300 MB/s, Serial ATA-300)